 However, you can also study in English at most of our partner universities in non-English speaking countries, while learning the local language alongside as a bonus.
 Being surrounded by native speakers will help you improve your language skills quickly and get even more out of your international experience.

 Get in touch

-Contact us to find out more about studying abroad.
+Contact the Study Abroad Team to find out more about studying abroad.